 The Integrated Project Review and Mitigation Tools project (IPRMT) project is sponsored by the Governor's Office of Regulatory Assistance.
 Work in 2007-09 has included the business process integration for multiple agencies permitting activities.
-In FY09 limited implementation and testing will continue.
+In FY10 limited implementation and testing will continue.
 Plans in 2009-11 include system expansion, IT system integration, and interagency permit application review.
-These activities are contingent on additional funding.
-These changes may lead to the need for a major revision of the WDFW Hydraulic Project Management System.
+Lack of funding may limit work in 2009-11. the need for a major revision of the WDFW Hydraulic Project Management System could arise if the IRPMT project reaches a production status.